Catch up on how things have been since the last time your Impact Group met. Allow anyone new to introduce themselves. Then ask group members:

 As Psalm 146 suggests, Jesus is a radically different king of a radically different kingdom (see Mark 1:14-15).
 Jesus’ kingdom embraces people from across nationalities and ethnic groups who will worship the one true God as King of kings.
 All the promises of peace and prosperity associated with his rule are fulfilled as Jesus restores his people to God.
 We can already enjoy some of the blessings of Jesus’ rule.
 But there is a future day when that kingdom will be the only one remaining, and every promise will reach complete fullness.
 That makes Jesus a king worthy of our allegiance like no other.

-A great way of conveying thanks at the end of the year is to give a gift.
+One way of conveying thanks to God at the end of the year is to give a gift to someone for whom you are thankful.

-Ask someone to close your time together in prayer.
+Thank You – Thank everyone for coming, and ask someone to thank God for your time together in prayer.